Skip to content

 Specifying the cache

-By default mteb with save the results in cache folder located at ~/.cache/mteb, however if you want to saving the results in a specific folder you can specify it as follows:
+By default mteb with save the results in cache folder located at ~/.cache/mteb, however if you want to save the results in a specific folder you can specify it as follows:

 cache = mteb.ResultCache(cache_path="~/.cache/mteb")